skanderboudawara/Tic_Tac_Toe/README.md

-# Tic_Tac_Toe
+# Tic Tac Toe

-I was just bored so I coded something waiting for my flight
+😂 I was just bored so I coded something waiting for my flight ✈️

-2 players or Player vs PC
+## Features:

-a console Tic Tac Toe + Score dashboard
+- Terminal Tic Tac Toe
+- Terminal Score Board with history
+- Player vs Player
+- Player vs Random Computer
+- Player vs Hard computer

+## Goal of the exercise
+- use of Class inheritance
+- use of different Array/Dict manipulations
+- use of asserts
+- use of pytest
+- Folder/File architecture

+## Design
-### Menu Game
+#### Menu Game
 ```
 ==========================================
     👾 Welcome to the Tic Tac Toe Board  👾
 ==========================================
     [1] For Single Player (vs Computer)
+    [2] For Single Player (Very HARD)
-    [2] For 2 Players
+    [3] For 2 Players

-    [3] Show score board
+    [4] Show score board

     [0] to Exit Game
 ```
-### The starting board
+#### The starting board
 ```
 ————————————————————
 |   | 1  |  2 |  3 |